oracle-livelabs/database/heatwave-migration/create-dbs/create-dbs.md

 In this lab, you will be guided through the following tasks:

-- How to set up an on-prem environment
+- Set up an on-prem environment
-- Install MySQL Community Edition
+    - Create and configure Virtual Cloud Network (VCN) in OCI
+    - Create SSH Key in OCI using Cloud Shell
+    - Setup a Compute Instance
-- Install MySQL Shell
+- Install MySQL Community Server and MySQL Shell
-- Load a sample database
+- Load a sample database into MySQL

 ### Prerequisites